timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 ![alt text](/assets/sga_interface.png "SGA Interface")

 In this interface, the transcriptions on the right provide a digitized version of the scanned draft page on the left, including the changes (in italics) made by Percy when he edited the draft.
-However, we can't really use these annotations as is.
+However, we can't really use these annotations as they are.
 First of all, they're on a website, and second, although the changes by Percy are represented, it is not clear where they should be inserted.
 In other words, we need the source code of the transcriptions.
 The SGA actually allows you to see the code in which the transcriptions were made:

 ![alt text](/assets/sga_interface2.png "SGA Interface")

-But I needed these files locally, and luckily the SGA developers allow anyone to access them on [their GitHub page](https://github.com/umd-mith/sga).
-I now had a digital version of *Frankenstein* with Robinson's hand annotation on my computer, but I still had to interpret them and turn these files into the structure illustrated in Table 1.
+However, I needed these files locally, and luckily the SGA developers allow anyone to access them on [their GitHub page](https://github.com/umd-mith/sga).
+After downloading all of the files, I now had a digital version of *Frankenstein* with Robinson's hand annotation on my computer, but I still had to interpret them and turn these files into the structure illustrated above.

 ### Parsing XML files